Mat-dp/mat-dp-core/paper.md

 Mat-dp offers an easy-to-use structure to study material demands, where the types of processes and resources can be extended as much as the user needs.
 To the best of our knowledge, this is the first time that such an extensible open-source python model to study materials has been developed.
-Previous models in the literature and as open-source models have focused on either only a subset of systems (e.g., materials for buildings) or a comprehensive, yet prescribed, set of systems which include some technologies and materials (e.g., ODYM-RECC model [@Pauliuk2020]).
+Previous models in the literature and other open-source models have focused on either only a subset of systems (e.g., materials for buildings) or a comprehensive, yet prescribed, set of systems which include some technologies and materials (e.g., ODYM-RECC model [@Pauliuk2020]).
 The reusable nature of Mat-dp makes it ideal for allowing users to focus on the process(es) they want to investigate, rather than setting up code